provenance-io/docs/blockchain/provenance-blockchain/delegator.md

 To understand delegation it's important to understand the difference between Hash ownership and Hash staked on the Provenance Blockchain network.

-**Hash**™ - Utility token used by provenance for staking and transaction fee payment.
+**Hash**™ - Utility token used by Provenance Blockchain for staking and transaction fee payment.

 **Stake** - Hash that has been delegated to a validator to share in the risks and rewards of the network.